mruoss/kompost/docs/postgres/postgres_instance.md

 ### The Password Secret

-On production environments the password used to connect to the server should be stored in a secret which is then referenced inside the instance resource:
+On production environments the password used to connect to the server should be stored in a secret which is then referenced inside the instance resource.
+For `PostgresInstance` resources, the secret must reside in the same namespace as the instance resource.
+For `PostgresClusterInstance` resources, the secret must reside in the namespace the operator (default: "kompost") runs.

 ```yaml
 apiVersion: v1